jeffboody/libai/readme-nn.md

 generalized across inputs and therefore reduce the variance caused by a single outlier.

-It is important to note that L2 regularization (presumably L1 as well) has no regularization effect when combined with other normalization techniques (e.g. batch/layer/weight).
-However, if no regularization is used, then the norm of the weights tends to increase over time.
-As a result, the effective learning rate decreases.
-While this may be a desirable property, it can be difficult to control and may interfer with explicit attempts to control the backpropagation learning rate.
-As such, it seems best to combine L2 regularization with a normalization technique.

 References

 * [CS231n Winter 2016: Lecture 3: Linear Classification 2, Optimization](https://www.youtube.com/watch?v=qlLChbHhbg4&list=PLkt2uSq6rBVctENoVBg1TpCC7OQi31AlC&index=3)